Md. Mainul Islam (police officer)

 Md.
 Mainul Islam, NDC, is a Bangladeshi diplomat and retired officer of the Bangladesh Police.
-He is currently serving as the Bangladesh envoy to Poland.
-He served as the 30th Inspector General of Bangladesh Police.
-Previously, he served as the Commandant of the Traffic and Driving School.
+He served as the Bangladesh envoy to Poland.
+He served as the inspector general of Bangladesh Police.
+Previously, he served as the commandant of the Traffic and Driving School.

 Early life

 Mainul Islam was born in a Muslim family in Masjid Para of Panchagarh Sadar Upazila.

 Career

 Mainul joined Bangladesh Police as an assistant superintendent of police in 1991.
 He was from 12th BCS batch.
-In February 2024, 14 officers of the rank of DIG of Police were promoted to Additional Inspector General of Police (Additional IGP) and he was one of them.
-Earlier, he became DIG from Additional DIG in 2018.
+In February 2024, 14 officers of the rank of DIG of police were promoted to additional inspector general of police (additional IGP) and he was one of them.
+Earlier, he became DIG from additional DIG in 2018.
 He has also served in police's elite force, Rapid Action Battalion.
-On 6 August 2024, he became 30th Inspector General of Bangladesh Police.
+On 6 August 2024, he became inspector general of Bangladesh Police.

 On 26 November 2024, he was appointed an ambassador.
-On 10 April 2025, he was appointed the Bangladesh envoy to the Poland.
+On 10 April 2025, he was appointed the Bangladesh envoy to Poland.